Lecturer Recruitment Guidelines

 Reviewing the Pool of Applicants

-Review individuals who submit by the Initial Review Date (IRD) or additional review dates (as needed)
+Create batch rounds to review individuals who submit by the Initial Review Date (IRD) or additional review dates (as needed)

 Review each individual for meeting (or not) the basic qualifications as established in the advertisement